Serpentiel/arikawa-boilerplate/SECURITY.md

 - Basic identity information, such as your name and your affiliation or company
 - Detailed steps to reproduce the vulnerability, e.g. PoC, screenshots, depending on what seems relevant
-- Description of the effects of the vulnerability on go-cli and the related hardware and software configurations, so that our team can reproduce it
+- Description of the effects of the vulnerability on arikawa-boilerplate and the related hardware and software configurations, so that our team can reproduce it
-- How the vulnerability affects go-cli usage and an estimation of the attack surface, if there is one
+- How the vulnerability affects arikawa-boilerplate usage and an estimation of the attack surface, if there is one
-- List other projects or dependencies that were used in conjunction with go-cli to produce the vulnerability
+- List other projects or dependencies that were used in conjunction with arikawa-boilerplate to produce the vulnerability

 <!-- markdownlint-disable -->
 <p align="right"><a href="#top">(back to top)</a></p>